 After an early breakfast we walk uphill to the rural village of Maranpata (2,850m/9,350ft) where we have early lunch while enjoying the spectacular views of the archeological site of Choquequirao (3,150m/10,397ft).
 Then we will walk through a myriad of flora and fauna to the magnificent archeological site of Choquequirao where a private guided tour awaits us in the afternoon.
 During the tour we will explore all the important sections, such as: palaces, temple, ritual water fountains, amazing Usnu (ceremonial platform), agricultural terraces, llama’s section and much more.
 Finally we head back to our second campsite located at Marampata, where we will have our afternoon tea and dinner.

 After an early breakfast we will continue to explore some of the stunning sections of Choquequirao ruins and then we head back towards the rural community of Maranpata for lunch.
 Afterwards we descend to the magnificent Apurimac River (1,550m/5,117ft) which takes about 3 hours; finally we walk up a moderate hill for one hour to our third evening’s campsite at Chiquisca (1,990m/6,270ft)

 After a delicious breakfast, we walk up a moderate hill towards the Capuliyoc pass.
 Once there we enjoy the spectacular views of the surrounding mountains and the Apurimac Canyon.
 Then we walk for two more hours towards Cachora (2,850m/9,407ft) for lunch.
-Afterwards we take our private transport to the archeological site of Saywite with lots of time to explore it.
-Finally our private transport will bring us back to Cusco at your hotel, arriving in the evening around 8pm.
+Afterwards we take our private transport to the archeological site of Saywite with lots of time to explore.
+Finally our private transport will bring us back to your hotel in Cusco, arriving in the evening at around 8pm.

-The Choquequirao Trek 4 days it’s available on any date that it’s best for you as long as we have a minimum of 2 hikers.
+The Choquequirao Trek 4 days is available on any date that is best for you as long as we have a minimum of 2 hikers.